 About this course

-Our Zoology course explores the effects of climate change on animal life, the ecological impact of populations, and the survival of endangered species.
-With our 4-year integrated Masters, you'll take specialist modules and complete an advanced research project.
-You'll have the chance to take extensive field trips to places like Spain, Belize and the New Forest.
+Our Zoology MSci course explores the effects of climate change on animal life, the ecological impact of populations, and the survival of endangered species.
+With our 4-year integrated master's, you'll take specialist modules and complete an advanced research project.
+You'll learn how to become a zoologist as you take extensive field trips to places like Spain, Belize and the New Forest.

-Our 4-year integrated Zoology Masters will let you explore all areas of animal life from cell biology to entire ecosystems.
+This 4-year UK master's in zoology will let you explore all areas of animal life from cell biology to entire ecosystems.
 You'll get in-depth training in the biological processes behind animal development, growth and function.
 Later in the course, you can specialise in different types of zoology.

 You'll also carry out an extensive research project, and can collaborate with organisations in the UK or abroad.